 - Does it add real value to the final product?

 It must be possible to estimate each task so the team can measure its speed and performance.
 Do not estimate backlog tasks in hours or money — people are not doing it well.
 Estimate in relative size(aka T-short estimates): "small", "medium", "large".
 Or use the Fibonacci sequence and assign each task a number of points: 1, 2, 3, 5, 8, 13, 21.
-Of course, nothing will be exactly five, or eight, or thirteen, but by applying these numbers, you can collect opinions on the scale of the task in such a way that everyone uses one abstract system of measurement.
+Of course, nothing will be exactly five, or eight, or thirteen, but by applying for these numbers, you can collect opinions on the scale of the task in such a way that everyone uses one abstract system of measurement.
 This way the team will quickly reach an agreement.
 But you can also measure the task in time units: hours, days, weeks.
 Take a look at my note about [how to measure time] (https://luminousmen.com/post/how-to-estimate-time).
 It turns out that a collective evaluation of a task gives much more accurate results than an individual one, and can raise some important questions for the product owner.

 6. Plan your sprint

 A sprint is a time span during which a team creates at least a minimally functioning increment of the product.
 It can then be shown to the customer immediately.
-Each sprint is preceded by a meeting where the team, the scrum master and the product owner plan tasks for the sprint, this meeting called "Planning" or "Sprint planning".
+Each sprint is preceded by a meeting where the team, the scrum master, and the product owner plan tasks for the sprint, this meeting is called "Planning" or "Sprint planning".

 Sprint planning is another opportunity for the product owner and the team to ensure that everyone understands exactly how to implement the assigned tasks.
 At this meeting, everyone must agree on the goal of the sprint and determine what is to be done for the sprint.

 7. Make workflow transparent

 Here we deal with the type of thinking responsible for such a phenomenon as a management failure, which has become widespread.
 The transparency of all actions and processes ensures that the goal is reached as soon as possible.